geisonmcd/CORS-Test/README.md

+# CORS-Test

-# CORS-Test\nSimple code to test the CORS error and the CORS library
+Simple code to test the CORS error and the CORS library